Four padlocks surrounding a hand with its index finger extended.

-VPN (Virtual Private Network) protocols are rules that make sure the VPN works smoothly, safely, and reliably.
-There is a wide variety of current and outdated VPN protocolswe’ll review how they compare and which ones are best for every situation.
+Often referred to as tunneling protocols, VPN (Virtual Private Network) protocols are rules that ensure the VPN works smoothly, safely, and reliably.
+There is a wide variety of VPN protocols — we’ll review how they compare.

 What is a VPN protocol?

-A VPN protocol is a ruleset for creating or participating in a Virtual Private Network (VPN).
-It acts as a set of instructions that determines how data and traffic are routed between your computer and the VPN server.
+A VPN protocol is a set of instructions that determines how data and traffic are encrypted and routed between your computer and the VPN server.
+The VPN software on your device uses the protocols to establish and maintain a secure connection to the VPN server.

 Table of contents